Fast and simple inner-loop algorithms of static / dynamic BLP estimations: Numerical Experiments

-As in static BLP models, I also show the results of the algorithms combining the acceleration methods.
-Concerning the spectral and SQUAREM, we introduce ``time-dependent step sizes'', based on the discussion of variable-type-specific step sizes in Section \ref{subsec:Spectral}.\footnote{Appendix \ref{subsec:Performance-of-time-dependent} shows the performance of the time-dependent step sizes compared to the case of time-independent step sizes.
+As in the static BLP models, the results of the algorithms combining the acceleration methods are also presented.
+For the spectral and SQUAREM methods, ``time-dependent step sizes'' are introduced, based on the discussion of the variable-type-specific step sizes in Section \ref{subsec:Spectral}.\footnote{Supplemental Appendix of the current paper shows the performance of the time-dependent step sizes compared to the case of time-independent step sizes.
 The results imply that introducing time-dependent step sizes leads to faster convergence by several times.} This specification is motivated by the nonstationarity of the dynamic model.
 In the case of Algorithm \ref{alg:durable-perfect-foresight}, $V$ is updated by $V_{it}^{(n+1)}\leftarrow\alpha_{t}^{(n)}V_{it}^{(n+1)}+(1-\alpha_{t}^{(n)})V_{it}^{(n)}$, where